 The 30 degree lateral turn is perhaps the most important nursing intervention in the battle against pressure injury.
 Yet turning could also be one of the most poorly defined principals in any facility prevention protocol.

-To better achieve sustained pressure relief over time, we need to understand the ergonomics of ideal 30 degree lateral turn and how support equipment like the Backbone Turning Wedge must be designed to achieve that goal.
+To better achieve sustained pressure relief over time, we need to understand the ergonomics of ideal 30 degree lateral turn and how support equipment like the Backbone Turning Wedge is helping to achieve that goal.